slevithan/regex-recursion/README.md

 # regex-recursion [![npm](https://img.shields.io/npm/v/regex-recursion)](https://www.npmjs.com/package/regex-recursion)

-This is an extension for the [`regex`](https://github.com/slevithan/regex) package that adds support for matching recursive patterns up to a specified max depth *N*, where *N* must be 2–100.
+This is an extension for the [`regex`](https://github.com/slevithan/regex) package that adds support for recursive matching up to a specified max depth *N*, where *N* must be between 2 and 100.

-Recursive matching is added to a regex pattern via one of the following:
+Recursive matching is added to a regex via one of the following:

-- `(?R=N)` — Recursively match the entire pattern at this position.
+- `(?R=N)` — Recursively match the entire regex at this position.
 - `\g<name&R=N>` — Recursively match the contents of group *name* at this position.
-The `\g` subroutine must be called within the referenced group.
+The `\g` subroutine must be called *within* the referenced group.

 Recursive matching supports named captures and backreferences, and makes them independent per depth level.
 So e.g. `groups.name` on a `RegExp` match array is the value captured by group `name` at the top level of the recursion stack.

 ## Examples

-Match an equal number of two different patterns:
+Match an equal number of two different subpatterns:

 ```js
 import {rregex} from 'regex-recursion';